 How to Enjoy Long Winters

-In the winter, it’s easy to stay wrapped up in a cozy blanket watching TV.
+In the winter, the joys can be hot chocolates and snuggling in a cozy blanket while watching your favourite series.
+It is hard to see the joys of enjoying the outdoors this season and that is normal.
+Many people feel the same way.
 Who doesn’t like to be warm and comfy during the winter months?
-This season, opportunities to get out of the house, like commuting to work or attending an event, will decrease.
-This means we will be spending a lot more time cooped up in our homes and not in the sunlight.
+The opportunities to get out of the house, like commuting to work or attending an event, can still be limited this season.
+This means we may be spending a lot of time cooped up in our homes and not in the sunlight.
 The absence of sunlight can contribute to seasonal affective disorder or the “winter blues”.

-6 outdoor activities to help boost your mood
+11 outdoor activities and events to help boost your mood

 - Walk in the river valley: Edmonton’s river valley is a great place to go for a winter hike.
 You’ll feel like you’re out of the city and get to enjoy the beautiful, white scenery while soaking up Vitamin D.